MBSE-E21-G17/Localization/README.md

 We recomend to run the simulation with the following paramters:

--for maximum number of customers for working system
+- For maximum number of customers for working system
 ~~~~
 R_range = 25
 R_spacing = 0.5